andkov/hsif-2019-data-analysis/README.md

-# hsif-2019-data-analysis
+# Managing Data Analysis in RStudio using Project-Oriented workflow
-Managing Data Analysis in RStudio using Project-Oriented workflow
+Workshop at the 2019 cohort retreat for the Health System Impact Fellowship

 ## Abstract